github/docs/content/issues/quickstart.md

 Tasks lists have added functionality when added to the body of an issue.
 If you are working on a big initiative made up of multiple smaller tasks, you can create a main issue and then smaller issues for each of the tasks that make up the feature.
 You can then add a task list to the main issue, listing each of the smaller issues.
 You can then see the progress of tasks completed at the top of the issue, and if someone closes an issue in the list, the checkbox will automatically be marked as complete.
 ### Task list example in large initiative issue
-Below we have added a task list to our large initiative issue created previously, breaking it down into smaller issues.
+Below we have added a task list to our front-end work issue created previously, breaking it down into smaller issues.

 ![Adding task list to issue example](/assets/images/help/issues/quickstart-add-task-list-to-issue.png)